microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-3/solution.md

 ```

-Running the app is as easy as executing the following code in your terminal:
+Running the app is as easy as executing the following code in your terminal, after navigating to the directory where you `main.py` is located:

 ```console
 streamlit run main.py